khulnasoft-lab/design.khulnasoft.com/contents/objects/merge-request.md

 ## Layouts

-MR attributes and actions can be embedded in related objects, like issue or pipeline, that rely on specific layouts.
+MR attributes and actions can be embedded in related objects that rely on specific layouts.
+For example, an issue or pipeline.

 The MR object itself is interacted with and represented in the UI through different layouts in the user’s journey, each with a different purpose.
 As an example, some of the layouts used by MRs are list/catalog, form, and record.